gurkewasser/npr-mc2-FS25/README.md

 ## AI Usage

-I document details on AI and ChatGPT usage in `USE-OF-AI.md`.
+I documented details on AI and ChatGPT usage in `USE-OF-AI.md`.